akagr/blog/_posts/2017-01-19-beginners-guide-to-megaparsec.md

 ### Conclusion

 There are many more tools to discover in megaparsec itself, for various general and specific tasks.
 With this rather lengthy tutorial, I hope I have been able to get some idea of how we can get started with writing parsers.
-Feel free to share thoughts on the [reddit thread][comments].
+Feel free to share thoughts below or on the [reddit thread][comments].

 [megaparsec-hackage]: https://hackage.haskell.org/package/megaparsec
 [parsec-hackage]: https://hackage.haskell.org/package/parsec